kadekjayak/notification-wordfence/README.txt

 == Description ==

-WordFence is a pretty good WordPress security plugin, they have brute-force protection that can block spam or login attempts;
+WordFence is a pretty good WordPress security plugin, they have brute-force protection that can block spam or login attempts.

-They send alert to your email, but sometimes it's become annoying when you start receive bunch email alert everyday.
+They send alert to your email, but sometimes it's become annoying when you start receive a bunch of email alert every hours.

 This plugin will catch Wordfence alert email (locked out and login) and send it to your notification channel (Slack or Telegram).